microchip-pic-avr-examples/pic16f15276-cnano-uart-io-expander-host-mplab-mcc/README.md

 - Configure Clock

-  Open "Clock Control" setup present under "System" dropdown menu in "Project Resources" tab.
+  Open **Clock Control** setup present under "System" dropdown menu in **Project Resources** tab.
 Host and the client device will be configured with same configuration as given below.

-  Set "Clock Source" as "HFINTOSC"
+  - Set Clock Source as HFINTOSC
--- Set "HF Internal Clock" as "8_MHz"
+  - Set HF Internal Clock as 8_MHz
--- Enable low power programming checkbox

-The system configuration window of MCC is used for MCU oscillator, Watchdog timer and low voltage programming configuration.
+The **configurations Bits**(**Project Resources** -> **System**) window in MCC is used for MCU oscillator, Watchdog timer and low voltage programming configuration.
 The Watchdog timer is disabled in the application.

-The following figure shows the system configuration setting in MCC tool.
+The following figure shows the clock configuration setting in MCC tool.

 <p align="center">
   <img width=600 height=auto src="images/clk_config.png">